 - Baylands Fund

 The City of Palo Alto has been awarded the Outdoor Education Environmental Facilities Grant from the Resources Agency of the State of California for our Baylands Signage Program.
 The State is providing $162,000 towards the $216,000 project.
-Now, with your help we will raise the remaining $54,000 match.
+Now, with your help, and a grant from the National Fish & Wildlife Foundation we have raised the remaining $54,000 match!!
 The project, titled “Bridging Communities by Caring for a Salt Marsh”, proposes to interpret and engage communities in the care of the marshlands of the Palo Alto Baylands Nature Preserve through the installation of interpretive panels and interactive exhibits along two miles of multi-use trails of the Baylands, and on the adjoining ¼ mile long boardwalk of the Lucy Evans Nature Center (LENC), an interpretive center built in 1969 to interpret the Baylands.
 The proposed multi-sensory, bilingual interpretive panels, which will include interactive and highly tactile exhibit elements, will serve visitors that come to the Baylands to learn about the ecology and management of its salt marshes.
 The Baylands Interpretive Project serves to complement the newly opened Cooley Landing Education Center on the north end of the proposed two miles of interpreted trails, and the LENC on the south end of the trail.

 - Dog Park Fund

 Recently established by the Palo Alto Dog Owners Association, this fund was suggested by members of the Palo Alto Parks & Recreation Commission as a vehicle to help facilitate future dog parks.
 The Palo Alto Dog Owners Association will authorize fund expenditures.